 The issue is, though, that the Phillies can't afford to carry two position players who both need to sit for a few days.
 It would leave them with a three-man bench in a four-game series that you know will feature a good number of pinch-hitters and/or early exits for pitchers.

 We'll see this afternoon what the Phillies decide to do, whether one or both of Segura and Herrera are ready to return or if they have to send one to the IL to free up a spot for another position player.

 Zach Eflin lived on the corners in his first two starts against the Nationals and Twins before a surprising stumble last Saturday in Miami.

 Eflin's outing showed that even the worst of teams can hit a fastball that catches too much plate or a breaking ball that hangs.

 It will be difficult to judge Eflin too strongly one way or another tonight because of what Coors Field does to most pitchers.
 He's started there twice, allowing two runs in six innings as a rookie in 2016 and five runs in 2⅔ innings last September.

 The Rockies' lineup isn't currently as formidable as it was last season.
 Daniel Murphy, a big free-agent signing with batting title potential in that ballpark, broke his finger two games into the season and has been out since.
-Starting outfielder David Dahl is also on the IL.
+Starting outfielder David Dahl was activated from the IL today.